diofant/diofant/docs/install.rst

 .. tip::

-    You could use `pyvenv`_ to create isolated Python environment first, instead of installing everything system-wide.
+    Use `pyvenv`_ to create isolated Python environment first, instead of installing everything system-wide.

 .. _installation-src: